 The Athens Acropolis entrances are open from 8 AM to 7.30 PM in the summer (April to October), and from 8 AM to 4.30 PM in the winter (November to March).

 The average wait time at the main Acropolis entrance is 20 to 30 minutes if you have purchased your ticket online in advance.
-There is virtually no waiting time at the side entrance since it is meant mainly for skip-the-line ticket holders and small group tours.
+There is virtually no waiting time at the side entrance since it is meant mainly for fast track Acropolis ticket holders and small group tours.

-Visitors with skip-the-line tickets can use the side entrance to the Acropolis of Athens.
+We recommend visitors with fast track entry tickets to use the side entrance to the Acropolis of Athens.
+This will help them bypass the ticketing queues and save time.

 Small tour group, including guided tours, access the Acropolis of Athens through the side entrance.